RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/AIServer.md

 - May struggle with multilingual input/output
 - Higher latency than cloud services

 Upon starting the AIServer, need to configure it using the window that pops up.
+You can select the "None" option for the different modalities you don't want to use (e.g. if you only want STT and use the LLM via OpenRouter and TTS via EdgeTTS).

 1) Select a TTS Model.
 At the time of writing we recommend using `vits-piper-en_US-libritts-high.tar.bz2`.